-10 Sparkly Prosecco Cocktails for Festive Celebrations
+10 Classic Prosecco Cocktails for Festive Celebrations

 Jump to:

-What is a festive occasion without Prosecco cocktails in the mix?
+What is a festive occasion without some classic Prosecco cocktails in the mix?
 Not sparkly enough, friend!
 When life gives you and your crew cause for celebration, it’s time to get bubbly.
 To help you serve up some clinking good times we’ve rounded up ten of the most amazing drinks you can make with Prosecco.
 Here you go!

 1. Bellini